hypercrazy/Beginner-codes/README.md

 # ECE150

-These will just be a bunch of codes from term 1 coding
+A bunch of codes from my first term learning how to code.